 Oilers' Jujhar Khaira: Good to go

-As expected, Khaira (lower body) will return to the lineup for Thursday's game against Vancouver, Jack Michaels of the Oilers Radio Network reports.
+Kahaira (undisclosed) will play in Wednesday's home contest against the Devils, Jack Michaels of the Oilers Radio Network reports.

-Khaira was technically considered a game-time decision for Thursday's contest, but his return to action was already all but confirmed by his activation off injured reserve following morning skate.
-The 24-year-old will return to a bottom-six role, centering Tobias Rieder and Kyle Brodziak on the Oilers' fourth line against the Canucks.
+Kahaira was unable to practice Tuesday, and missed nine games from late February to early March.
+The Oilers will get Khaira's 16 points in 56 games back in their lineup.
+The 24-year-old should resume his role on the left wing with Ryan Nugent-Hopkins and Sam Gagner.

 More News